nickrobison-usds/vaccine-scheduler/README.md

 The `api` regularly polls the publisher and loads the data into the repository.

 Users can access the `api` and search for available slots at given locations.

-## Refreshing the data:

-The API service sets up some cron jobs to regularly poll a list of upstream publishers for their data.
-The cron jobs don't actually fetch the data, instead, they submit jobs to a `RabbitMQ` queue, which is subscribed to by the various API services.
-When a job is received the attached URL is polled (by calling the `$bulk-publish` endpoint) and the listed files are downloaded and processed.

-Given the hierarchical nature of the data, we can process upstreams in parallel, but we have to process the resource groups sequentially.
-(e.g. load all the locations before we load the schedules)

 ## Running: